gruprsvp/grup/README.md

-# AppFor.it
+# Grup

-A calendar app for humans.
+Event Scheduling for Groups

 [Access it here](https://appfor.it)